 "Most of all, systems design is invisible to people who don't know how to look for it.
 At least with code, you can measure output by the line or the bug, and you can hire more programmers to get more code.
-With systems design, the key insight might be a onesentence explanation given at the right time to the right person, that affects the next 5 years of work, or is the difference between hypergrowth and steady growth. "- Avery Pennarun (@apenwarr) Source: https://apenwarr.ca/log/20201227 "That's all the motorcycle is, a system of concepts worked out in steel.
-There's no part in it, no shape in it, that is not out of someone's mind." - Robert M. Pirsig Evolutionary Design "A complex system that works is invariably found to have evolved from a simple system that worked.
+With systems design, the key insight might be a one-sentence explanation given at the right time to the right person, that affects the next 5 years of work, or is the difference between hypergrowth and steady growth. "- Avery Pennarun (@apenwarr) Source: https://apenwarr.ca/log/20201227 Conway's Law is important here - the systems we design-evolve reflect the system that design-evolves them (the communication structure, so the organizational structures that support and inhibit the communication structures, and more - power, too).
+This mutual influencing of context and system (in the diagram from Merrelyn Emery's "Self management of the self managing organization: an update") means that complex system design continues as people adapt and exapt (from exaptation), and practices are adapted, and more.
+With implications for the practice of system design.
+"That's all the motorcycle is, a system of concepts worked out in steel.
+There's no part in it, no shape in it, that is not out of someone's mind." - Robert M. Pirsig

+"the wish [or intention] confronts an environment as altered by the wish; the environment confronts a wish as altered by the environment" - Mary Parker Follett, Creative Experience, 1924 Evolutionary Design "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over, beginning with a working simple system."

-"complex systems will evolve from simple systems much more rapidly if there are stable intermediate forms than if there are not."

-- Herbert Simon

-"A complex system, such as a living organism or a growing economy, has to develop its structure and be able to adapt that structure in order to cope with changes in the environment."

-- Paul Cilliers

-Evolutionary Design

 John Gall

-The diagram is from a paper about evolution in science, but holds a nice image for us (in systems design/evolution), moving between synthesis and analysis and synthesis, whole and part and whole.
+From: Barton and Haslett Image used for its emphasis on iterating and returning to wholes (and our theories of the whole, in relationship to other systems), as the system evolves over time "complex systems will evolve from simple systems much more rapidly if there are stable intermediate forms than if there are not." - Herbert Simon "A complex system, such as a living organism or a growing economy, has to develop its structure and be able to adapt that structure in order to cope with changes in the environment."
+Paul Cilliers Evolutionary Design The diagram is from a paper about evolution in science, but holds a nice image for us (in systems design/evolution), moving between synthesis and analysis and synthesis, whole and part and whole.
 In the large, and in smaller movements, continually.

-"This is the most important word, not only for business relations, but for all human relations: not to adapt ourselves to a situation - we are all more necessary to the world than that; neither to mold a situation to our liking - we are all, or rather each, of too little importance to the world for that; but to take account of that reciprocal adjustment, that interactive behavior between the situation and ourselves which means a change in both the situation and ourselves." - Mary Parker Follett
+"This is the most important word, not only for business relations, but for all human relations: not to adapt ourselves to a situation - we are all more necessary to the world than that; neither to mold a situation to our liking - we are all, or rather each, of too little importance to the world for that; but to take account of that reciprocal adjustment, that interactive behavior between the situation and ourselves which means a change in both the situation and ourselves." - Mary Parker Follett Evolutionary Design "Chicken-egg problems appear all the time when building software or launching products.

-Evolutionary Design

-"Chicken-egg problems appear all the time when building software or launching products.
 Which came first, HTML5 web browsers or HTML5 web content?
 Neither, of course.
 They evolved in loose synchronization, tracing back to the first HTML experiments and way before HTML itself, growing slowly and then quickly in popularity along the way."

-- Avery Pennarun

-Co-Evolutionary Design

-Donald Schön, Reflective Practitioner: Design is a "reflective conversation with the situation" and "a conversation with the materials of the situation" and "the situation 'talks back' and [the designer] responds to the situation's 'talk back'"

-Fred Emery: "Such mutual determination can only be a result of a process of co-evolution.
-Our perceptual and affective systems have evolved so that we are, as a species adapted to living in the environment the world provides. [..]
-We have shaped that world with a view to it supporting the purposes we consistently pursue." "all systems are what emerges over its history of adaptation to stressors"

-Jessica Joy Kerr @jessitron · Mar 25, 2017

-Which came first, the chicken or the egg?
+Avery Pennarun Jessica Joy Kerr @jessitron · Mar 25, 2017 Which came first, the chicken or the egg?
 Egg. chickens come from eggs.